Jets' Flacco, starting O struggle; Giants' Taylor injured - WHIZ News

 Webb played the rest of the game after replacing Taylor and finished 30 of 38 for 202 yards and a touchdown.

-After Jashaun Corbin’s 1-yard tied it at 17 for the Giants with 9:16 left in the third quarter, Webb put them ahead when he hit Austin Allen for an 18-yard touchdown on the first play of the fourth quarter
+After Jashaun Corbin’s 1-yard tied it at 17 for the Giants in the third quarter, Webb put them ahead when he hit Austin Allen for an 18-yard touchdown on the first play of the fourth quarter

 It was the second straight solid preseason outing for Webb, who threw two touchdown passes in the fourth quarter against Cincinnati last week.